ModelEarth/community/about/README.md

 We've integrated timeline charts with the top hero area of the home page, so site visitors will immediately see what the tool provides and will be motivated to enter their own zip code, county or state to explore.
 -->

 [Our localsite gallery parameters](/localsite) make creating pages and exploring data fun, and great for Ai prompt generation.

 The universal filters we use are:

 - Location (country, state, county or zip)
-- Topic (Sets of Industries<!--, Census Attributes-->)
+- Topics (Sets of Industries, Map Datasets, Census Attributes)
-- Across time (2017, 2018, 2019, 2020, 2021, 2022, 2023, 2024)
+- Across Time (2017, 2018, 2019, 2020, 2021, 2022, 2023, 2024)
-- How it's Occuring - Number of employees, establishments and payroll
+- Attributes - Number of employees, establishments and payroll
-- Industry Impact - Air, Water, Energy, Land, Health, Prosperity - Jobs and Value Added!
+- Industry Indicators - [Jobs Created](../../localsite/info/#indicators=JOBS), Value Added, Impacts on Air, Water, Energy, Land and Health.

 <!--
 Where (location), What (topic), When (year), How (number of people and types of establishments), and Why it matters (the impact)
 -->

+[Value Added](../../localsite/info/#indicators=VADD) is the difference between the cost of inputs (materials, supplies, transportation) and the sales price of the product produced.

 View our [Industry Comparisons](/localsite/info/) and [Lifecycle Tools Overview](/community/tools/).